kontena/pharos-cluster/README.md

     enabled: true
 ```

+You can view full sample of cluster.yml [here](./cluster.example.yml).

+## Network Options

+- `service_cidr` - IP address range for service VIPs. (default "10.96.0.0/12")
+- `pod_network_cidr` - IP address range for the pod network. (default "10.32.0.0/12")
+- `trusted_subnets` - array of trusted subnets where overlay network can be used without IPSEC.

 ## Addons

 Kupo includes common functionality as addons.
 Addons can be enabled by introducing and enabling them in `cluster.yml`.